Akuli/porcupine/README.md

 ### Windows

-Install Python 3.4 from [python.org](https://www.python.org/).
+Install Python 3.5 or newer from [python.org](https://www.python.org/).
 Make sure that the "Install launchers for all users" box gets checked and tkinter gets installed.
 Then open PowerShell or command prompt, and run these commands: